 The full responsibilities of the DSL and deputies are set out in their job description.

-The Deputy DSL's will also keep the headteacher informed of any issues, and liaise with local authority case managers and designated officers for child protection concerns as appropriate.
+The Deputy DSL's will also keep the interim Head of School informed of any issues, and liaise with local authority case managers and designated officers for child protection concerns as appropriate.

 The governing board

 The governing board will: